L4Re/l4re.org/src/tutorials/hwpassthrough.rst

 ===============================

 In this tutorial we will show you how to grant your VM direct access to some of the host’s I/O peripherals.
-Building on the previous tutorials, we will continue to use the QEMU virtual machine of the *qemu-system-aarch64* target.
-For simplicity reasons and because of the constraints of the used machine, we will be enabling access to a simple
+We will use QEMU and an aarch64 virtual machine.
+For simplicity reasons we will be enabling access to a simple
 device: the PL031 real time clock.

-Besides the `prerequisites <BUILDING>`__ from the previous tutorials, you are going to need the device tree compiler *dtc*.
-The package with *dtc* is called *dtc* on Fedora and *device-tree-compiler* on Debian.
-If you have ever built the *uvmm* package before, chances are you already have *dtc*.

 The issue
 ---------